mixrify/Near/documentation/guide/arrays.md

 Document published on: **5/27/2022** - takes a few seconds to a minute to read.

-On arrays, you are able to store multiple variables on a structure.
-There are multiple types that can be used for arrays such as:
+On arrays, you are able to store multiple variables on a structure, there are multiple types that can be used for arrays such as:

 - [x] `object`
 - [x] `string`